Best 90s R&B Songs – 22 of our Favorites

 Boyz II Men – “End of the Road” (1992)

 This soulful ballad, produced by legendary songwriter and producer Babyface, became the signature song for Boyz II Men.
-“End of the Road” topped the charts for a staggering 13 weeks, breaking records and solidifying the group’s place in R&B history.
+“End of the Road” topped the charts for a staggering 13 weeks, breaking records and solidifying the group’s place in R&B history and a great starting point for a list of the best 90s R&B songs.

 TLC – “Waterfalls” (1995)